 If your agency, or business is using Motorola MDC capable radios, then you can utilize this numbering scheme.
 This makes it easier to identify what type of radio and which unit # or radio # is transmitting at any given time.

-I reccomend setting MDC to “post only” which will make the radio transmit the MDC at the end after the user releases the PTT on the radio.
+I recommend setting MDC to “post only” which will make the radio transmit the MDC at the end after the user releases the PTT on the radio.

 First, lets start off with some background information.
 Motorola’s MDC-1200 system is capable of using the characters A,B,C,D,E and numerals 0-9.